 What’s the vibe?
 Old-school regal.
 Opened in 1910, it was rented out in its entirety for Wills and Kate’s wedding reception.
 Admire part of a mural painted in the corridor by the Duchess of Cambridge herself.

 What’s on the menu?
-Crustless finger sandwiches (think salmon with dill and cream cheese, and honey-glazed gammon with cranberry pickle).
-Sweets include fluffy scones, custardy apple tartlet and a marmalade and vanilla choux bun.
+Crustless finger sandwiches (think smoked salmon and horseradish, and coronation chicken - Her Majesty would approve).
+Sweets include fluffy scones, a royal opera cake of pistachio sponge and chocolate ganache and a vanilla and rose choux bun.
 Drinks-wise, first-flush teas include the Goring’s delicious Afternoon Blend.

 How much is it? £42.50 for traditional afternoon tea, £52.50 with a glass of Bollinger champagne, £62.50 with a glass of Bollinger rosé Champagne.Read more

 What’s the vibe?
 The pantry of boutique hotel The Marylebone is just a short strut from Oxford Street, but miles away in terms of serenity.

 What’s on the menu?
 Gluten-free sandwiches (cream cheese and cucumber, ham and mustard and other traditionals) on bread that tastes as good as the real deal; gluten-free brownies; matcha green tea cakes; chocolate and almond brownies plus a selection of specialist teas from Rare Tea Company, plus juices, should you so desire.
 Gluten all good?
 The classic afternoon tea is a similarly delicious offering.

 How much is it? £28 for healthy and classic, £38 for indulgent (including a glass of rose champagne).Read more